jenkins-x/jx-docs/content/en/docs/using/tasks/import/_index.md

 ---
-title: "Importing exsiting apps"
+title: "Importing exiting apps"
 linkTitle: "Importing existing apps"
-date: 2017-01-05
 description: >
-  A short lead descripton about this section page.
+  A short lead description about this section page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
 ---

 {{% pageinfo %}}